 Crash reduction and the resulting reduction of fatalities is the primary goal of the FMCSA and its participating partners.
 In an effort to reduce CMV related crashes, a variety of strategies will be employed throughout the year.
-Although there are different sections of this plan, the approach to crash reduction will include roadside inspections with a greater concentration on traffic enforcement activities, compliance reviews, and education and awareness.
+Although there are different sections of this plan, the approach to crash reduction will include roadside inspections with a greater concentration on traffic enforcement activities to include the implementation of saturation traffic enforcement details, compliance reviews, and education and awareness.
 This will include a strategy to address a specific, identifiable area along the interstate highway system.
 The reviewers of this plan will note similarities between this and other sections that will attempt to make the most efficient use of the limited resources available.